 It is an area where snow-capped mountains, rivers of ice, deep lakes, unbroken forests and tussock grasslands produce a landscape of exceptional beauty including the internationally renowned Milford Sound.

-Based at the historic NZAC Homer Hut, this location offers an amazing array of mountaineering objectives.
+Based at the historic NZAC Homer Hut, this location offers an amazing array of mountaineering and alpine rock climbing objectives.
 Even the approaches to these climbs are well rewarded by amazing views of the Darrans Range and beautiful steep vistas of the fiords out to the Tasman Sea.book now from $2650 Skills required

 We can meet at the start of your trip in either Wanaka or Queenstown.
 If you are on a tight schedule and flying into Queenstown, then it may be more convenient for your guide to meet you in Queenstown.
 If you have overnighted in Queenstown then your guide will pick you up at your accommodation around 9am.
 You will need to be organised with equipment, but we can help you with this beforehand.
 After introductions and a gear check we are off on the drive to Fiordland.
 It is an exceptionally scenic drive (4 hours) passing through Te Anau and the Eglinton Valley.
 On arrival at Homer Hut we have time for a quick reconnaissance of the route for the the next day